İhsaniye station

 İhsaniye is an underground rapid transit station on the M11 line of the Istanbul Metro.
-It is located on the highway in the İhsaniye neighbourhood of Eyüp district, north of the town of İhsaniye.
+It is located on the highway in the İhsaniye neighborhood of Eyüp district, north of the town of İhsaniye.
 The station is among the first five metro stations to be located outside of the city (urban area) of Istanbul.
 It was opened on 22 January 2023.

 History

 Construction of the station began in 2016, along with the entire route from Gayrettepe to the Istanbul Airport.